lsomers984/Chronoxia-Final_Year_Project/README.md

 * custom commands
 * and much much more

-Chronoxia is a Final Year Projected Designed by Wolfstorm and will be in continuous development!
+Chronoxia is a Final Year Projected Designed by lsomers984 and will be in continuous development!

 ### I don't know what you're waiting for, tell me how to install this already!

 Documents will be coming soon, so stay tuned :)

+~ Wolfie/Rain